 Franchise agreements tend to be to the advantage of the franchisor.

-Franchise agreements can contain heavy penalties if you breach certain clauses, including the ability for the franchisor to terminate the franchisee and to seek monetary compensation from you.
+Franchise agreements can contain heavy penalties if you breach certain clauses, including the ability for the franchisor to terminate the franchise agreement and to seek monetary compensation from you.

 You should always seek your own legal advice before you enter into a franchise agreement no matter how reputable the franchisor is.